NVIDIAGameWorks/RTXGI/docs/SharcGuide.md

 <figcaption>Image 2.
 SHaRC hash grid vizualization</figcaption>
 </figure>

 Logarithm base controls levels of detail distribution and voxel size ratio change between neighboring levels, it doesn’t make voxel sizes bigger or smaller on average.
 To control voxel size use ```sceneScale``` parameter instead.
-HASH_GRID_LEVEL_BIAS should be used to control at which level near the camera the voxel level get's clamped to avoid getting detailed levels if it is not required.
+HashGridParameters::levelBias should be used to control at which level near the camera the voxel level get's clamped to avoid getting detailed levels if it is not required.

 ## Implementation Details